 In the two right images the element is filled in the two alternative ways (Standard or Contour-Fill).
 The output path is calculated for a given tool diameter.

 Here you can select the kind of tool-radius-correction.
-You can choose between the outward correction, inward correction and no correction and Pick-Out (Carving).
-When you choose Pick-Out a new layer will be created for the filling.
+You can choose between no correction, inward correction, and outward correction.
+Certain special algorithms can be chosen in the Layer-Details, for example Pick-Out (Carving).